sdmoran/sigmapi-web/docs/api/Mafia/v0/Mafia_v0.md

                                               //     often they can can use them 'night_immune':        Boolean,           // Whether this role is immune to attack and
                                               //     conversion at night
-    'immune_to_seduction': Boolean,           // Whether this role is immune to seduction by
+    'immune_to_seduction': Boolean            // Whether this role is immune to seduction by
                                               //     Escorts and Hookers }
 ```